 - Vtech Holdings Ltd. (VTKLY)

 So back to Huabao International.
-The company researches and develops, produces, distributes, imports, and exports flavors, reconstituted tobacco leaves, new materials, and fragrances in the Peoples Republic of China.
+The company researches and develops, produces, distributes, imports, and exports flavors, reconstituted tobacco leaves, new materials, and fragrances in China.
 It provides flavors and fragrances for tobacco, food, and personal care products.
 The company is also involved in the production and sale of natural extracts; filter materials; and fine chemicals.

 Huabao Group has over 40 subsidiaries throughout 5 countries and 19 cities.
 The Group is one of the top 10 flavors and fragrances companies in the world, with a leading market capitalization among listed flavors and fragrances companies in Asia.The Group takes leadership in China’s flavors and fragrances industry and has been the leading producer in terms of sales revenue among competitors.